tewinget/loki-network/jni/readme.md

-jni binding for lokinet vpn using android vpn api
+jni binding for sessionrouter vpn using android vpn api